freeseek/mocha/README.md

 $HOME/bin/bcftools index -f $dir/$pfx.bcf
 ```

-If pedigree information with trios is available, you can improve the phasing with `eagle` by running the following command instead:
+If pedigree information with duos or trios is available, you can improve the phased haplotypes from `eagle` by running the following command instead of the previous one:
 ```
 $HOME/bin/bcftools concat --no-version -Ou --threads $thr $dir/$pfx.{chr{{1..22},X},other}.bcf | \
 $HOME/bin/bcftools +$HOME/bin/mochatools.so --no-version -Ou -- -f $ref | \